I get commissions for purchases made through some of the links in this post.

 Here are 18 quotes that can do just that.
 I hope that they help you get through the next day, next week, or even month of your deployment.
 I hope that you can remember them during your more difficult days, and be inspired.

-Deployments are not easy, and we could use all the help we military spouse can get to get through them.
+Deployments are not easy, and we could use all the help we military spouses can get to get through them.

 The end of a deployment is a good time to try something new.
 A new hobby, a new habit, or a new way of doing something.
 Mix it up a bit, that will help the time go by a bit faster.